-PHASE I: PRESENT STRUCTURE AND PROCESSES
+PART I: STRUCTURE AND PROCESSES

-- 10. The standard-setting structure and processes is summarised in the Preface to Hong Kong Financial Reporting Standards ("the Preface").
+- 7. The standard-setting structure and processes are summarised in the Preface to Hong Kong Financial Reporting Standards ("the Preface").
 Firstly, the Preface notes Council's role as the statutory financial reporting standard setter as follows: - "1.
 Pursuant to section 18A of the Professional Accountants Ordinance (Chapter 50), Council may, in relation to the practice of accountancy, issue or specify any standards of accounting practices required to be observed, maintained or otherwise applied by members of the HKICPA.
-Approval of HKFRSs and related documents, such as the Framework for the Preparation and Presentation of Financial Statements (Framework), exposure drafts, and other discussion documents, is the responsibility of Council." - 11.
-The Preface then identifies the structures Council has established for the standard-setting process and its oversight: - "2.
-Council has mandated the Financial Accounting Standards Committee (FASC)3 to develop accounting standards to achieve convergence with the IFRSs issued by the International Accounting Standards Board (IASB).
-Within this remit, Council permits the FASC to work in whatever way it considers most effective and efficient and this may include forming advisory sub-committees or other forms of specialist advisory groups to give advice in preparing new and revised HKFRSs."
+Approval of HKFRSs and related documents, such as the Conceptual Framework for Financial Reporting 2018 (Conceptual Framework), exposure drafts, and other discussion documents, is the responsibility of Council." - 8.
+The Preface then identifies the structures Council has established for the standard-setting process: - "2.
+Council has mandated the Financial Reporting Standards Committee (FRSC) to develop financial reporting standards to achieve convergence with IFRSs issued by the International Accounting Standards Board (IASB).
+Within this remit, Council permits the FRSC to work in whatever way it considers most effective and efficient and this may include forming advisory sub-committees or other forms of specialist advisory groups to give advice in preparing new and revised HKFRSs."

 "4.
-The HKICPA's Standard-Setting Steering Board (SSSB) is responsible for reviewing and advising on the HKICPA's overall strategy, policies and processes for setting accounting standards.
-One of the SSSB's main objectives is to give advice to the FASC on priorities and on major standard-setting projects."
+The FRSC is responsible for reviewing and advising on the HKICPA's overall strategy, policies and processes for setting financial reporting standards.
+One of the FRSC's main objectives is to give advice to the HKICPA on priorities and on major standard-setting projects."